I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-destroydevice.md

 <p>Before the driver calls the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-deallocatecb.md">pfnDeallocateCb</a> function to release allocations, the driver must ensure that the allocations are unlocked.
 In other words, in the lifetime of a device, every call to the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-lockcb.md">pfnLockCb</a> function to lock an allocation must be paired with a call to the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-unlockcb.md">pfnUnlockCb</a> function to unlock the allocation.
 However, in one call to <i>pfnUnlockCb</i>, the driver can unlock multiple allocations that were each allocated in separate <i>pfnLockCb</i> calls.</p>

-<p>The driver should free all of the resources that it allocated for the device and clean up any internal tracking data structures. </p>

-<p>Before the driver calls the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-deallocatecb.md">pfnDeallocateCb</a> function to release allocations, the driver must ensure that the allocations are unlocked.
-In other words, in the lifetime of a device, every call to the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-lockcb.md">pfnLockCb</a> function to lock an allocation must be paired with a call to the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-unlockcb.md">pfnUnlockCb</a> function to unlock the allocation.
-However, in one call to <i>pfnUnlockCb</i>, the driver can unlock multiple allocations that were each allocated in separate <i>pfnLockCb</i> calls.</p>

 ## -requirements
 <table>
 <tr>